leolee99/CodeTools/README.md

 # CodeTools
-This is a repository for many useful tools for coding.
+This is a repository of many useful tools for coding.
 You can find them in Issues.